 Hi.
 I am Creeper.
 Catch me if you can.
 It was the ’50s!
 Back then, computers were big.
 Programmers used punching cards.
 One such programmer – Bob Thomas – experimented with self-replicating programs and created the Creeper.
 Fortunately, the worm could not self-replicate, but it did affect users of ARPAnet (one of the first computer networks’ community).
 From there, began a journey into the most dangerous realms of the Internet.

-Let us check out the evolution of malware after taking a quick look at difference between a worm and virus.
+Let us check out the evolution of malware after taking a quick look at the difference between a worm and a virus.

 Worm vs Virus